dseclub/MDSE/DataEngineering/InfraAsCode/cloudformation/README.md

 Tag an instance with Fn::Join function.
 Add a tag to the instance using Fn::Sub function.

-Intrinsic functions can only be used in certain parts of a template.
-You can use intrinsic functions in resource properties, outputs, metadata attributes, and update policy attributes.

 Fn::GetAtt intrinsic function

 **User Data**